The value of a business is based on two things:

-A business has tangible and intangible assets.
+A business has tangible and intangible assets (goodwill).
 The tangible assets are the furniture, fixtures, equipment, inventory, and real estate.
-The intangible assets can include the trade name, contracts, leases, client lists, licenses, recipes, and patents.
+The intangible assets may include the trade name, contracts, leases, client lists, licenses, recipes, telephone numbers, website, patents, etc.

 A business provides a certain financial benefit to the owner.
-The benefit generally comes in the form of business profits and a salary to the owner.
-It can also provide the owner with fringe benefits such as health insurance, a company car, or a retirement plan.
+The benefit generally comes in the form of business profits and, a salary to the owner.
+It may also provide the owner with fringe benefits, such as: health insurance, a company car, or a retirement plan.

-Owner operated businesses with sales of $1 million or less generally sell for the value of the assets, plus one to three times the earnings.
+Owner operated businesses with sales of $1 million or less generally sell for the value of the assets, plus a multiple of the earnings.
 If the earnings are stable and growing, the value is on the higher end.
 If the earnings are variable or declining, the value is on the lower end.

-Businesses with sales of $1 million to $10 million may sell for straight earnings multiples of three to six.
+Businesses with sales of $1 million to $10 million generally sell for straight earnings multiples which may be dependent on the industry.
 A thorough investigation of the financial information is required to uncover the true earnings capability of the business.
-Again, if the earnings are stable and growing, a higher multiple is used.
-If the earnings are variable or declining, a lower multiple is used.

 Business valuation is as much an art as a science.
-While the business valuator does employ standardized formulas and methods to calculate value, he works from assumptions that are based on his experience in the market place and his familiarity with the similar businesses.
+While business valuators do employ standardized formulas and methods to calculate value, they also work from assumptions that are based on their experience in the market place and, their familiarity with similar businesses.
 This process includes the selection of the most appropriate risk and return variables.
-In this way, his applied expertise leads to the best calculations of value for a specific business.
+In this way, the applied expertise of the valuator leads to the best calculations of value for a specific business.